Related Services

 What Is Addison’s Disease?

-Addison's Disease, also known as adrenal insufficiency or hypercorticism, is a chronic condition that affects the body when it does not produce enough of the hormone cortisol or aldosterone.
+Addison's Disease, also known as adrenal insufficiency or hypercorticism, is a chronic condition that affects the body when it does not produce enough of the hormones cortisol or aldosterone.
 This disease can lead to serious complications if left untreated and usually occurs in people who are middle-aged and older.

-Symptoms
+Addison’s Disease Symptoms

 The most common Addison's Disease symptoms are nausea, vomiting, fever, and fatigue.